What Is a Dropped Kerb?

-A dropped kerb allows vehicles to cross the pavement from the road to a driveway
+A dropped kerb allows vehicles to cross the pavement safely from the road to a driveway or private parking area.
+It forms a lowered section of the kerb and footway, giving vehicles legal access between the highway and your property boundary.

-To change a garden in to a driveway, you require Planning Permission approval.
-This approval will only be granted if a dropped kerb access is also included in the application.
-Therefore, if you do not have a dropped kerb, you don’t have a driveway.
+To change a garden into a driveway, Planning Permission is required.
+This permission will only be granted if a dropped kerb access is also included in the application.
+Without a dropped kerb, you do not have legal driveway access.

 OS 1:100 Scale Map